 Recommendation: Identify a specific strategy from the Toolkit that the practice is interested in trialing.
-Use the Quick Start option (Introduction, page 7) to plan and implement that strategy and assess afterwards if there is interest in continuing team work to consider additional strategies.
+Use the Quick Start option (Introduction, Section 5) to plan and implement that one strategy and assess afterwards if there is interest in continuing team work to consider additional strategies.